K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Scooby Snax

 Spice is the second most commonly abused illegal drug among high schoolers, with the most common being marijuana.
-According to the 2012 Monitoring the Future Survey, 11 percent of American high school seniors used synthetic marijuana during the past year.
+According to the 2012 Monitoring the Future Survey, 11 percent of American high school seniors used synthetic weed during the past year.
 In addition, 11,406 emergency room visits in 2010 were associated with synthetic marijuana, 75 percent of which were among adolescents and young adults ages 12-29.
 The majority of these ER visits involved males (77.5 percent).

 Synthetic marijuana doesn’t show up on most drug tests, making it an attractive option for those seeking to use drugs without getting caught.
+Spice products also tend to be popular among young people who have a misperception that the drug is natural and therefore harmless.

 Many people who abuse K2/Spice may not realize how harmful it is because the packaging can be very misleading.
 But under federal law, it is illegal to buy, sell, distribute, and possess synthetic marijuana.
-While law enforcement continually tries to regulate the ingredients used to make this drug, manufacturers quickly alter the chemical structure of synthetic marijuana to outpace law enforcement and continue selling it.

-Immediate short-term effects of K2/Spice abuse may include:
+Immediate K2 side effects may include:

 - Elevated mood